Fault-tolerant fermionic quantum computing: Experimental considerations

-In a solid-state implementation in dots or donors, spin-polarized electrons encode fermions.
 Qubits with long coherence times can be encoded in nuclear spins, in which case a $\mathrm{CZ}^{\mathrm{qf}}$ gate is implemented using the hyperfine interaction~\cite{Rad2024}.
 Alternatively, a qubit can be encoded in the electron spin.
 Both qubit-qubit and qubit-fermion entangling gates are then implemented by Heisenberg exchange~\cite{Petta2005,Burkard2023}.
 Single-fermion gates may be realized using electric-field gates, and the pairing gate using the proximity effect to a superconductor~\cite{Stanescu2010}, where Cooper pairs take the role of molecules.